-Students that have been admitted to TGS, but have not registered for more than two terms, will be withdrawn from the University and must apply for readmission through Student Services using the Application for Readmission.
+Students that have been admitted to TGS, but have not registered for more than two terms, will be withdrawn from the University and must apply for readmission through Student Services using the same online application and be sure to accurately respond to the first page of questions.
 The decision to readmit a former student is at the discretion of the program.
 Please contact Student Services with questions.

-Individuals that have already earned a degree from TGS and wish to apply to a new program must also use the Application for Readmission.
+Individuals that have already earned a degree from TGS and wish to apply to a new program must also use the same online application and be sure to accurately respond to the first page of questions.
 The program admission office will decide which supplemental materials they wish to require.
-Returning graduates should NOT use the online application.

 Bachelor’s/Master’s Degree Program

 TGS offers academically strong, motivated Northwestern University undergraduate students the opportunity to pursue a concurrent, combined bachelor’s/master's degree program.
 This program is restricted to Northwestern University undergraduates and is limited to certain degree programs within the University.